FAQs about carbon pricing

 The federal government asked each province to come up with their own system for pricing carbon pollution.
 Some provinces (e.g. BC and Quebec) already had carbon pricing while other provinces created their own system or voluntarily adopted the federal government’s approach.
 There are 4 provinces who do not have a sufficient carbon pricing program, and those provinces have come under the federal “backstop” system – Ontario, Saskatchewan, Manitoba and Alberta.
 Of note, Saskatchewan and Alberta have adopted the federal government’s industrial system, OBPS.

-The costs in 2019 are 4.4 cents on gas and about 3.9 cents per cubic meter of natural gas (which results in about $8/month of cost for the average home).
+The costs in 2021 are 8.8 cents on gasoline and about 7.8 cents per cubic meter of natural gas, plus sales tax (which results in about $16-$18/month of cost for the average home).

 But you’ll also get a rebate that, for most families, will give you back more than you pay.
-For example, the average family of 4 in Ontario will get $307 in rebates but pay $244 in costs.
+For example, the average family of 4 in Ontario will get $600 in rebates in 2021.

 To see an estimate of your costs and rebates, check out our rebate calculator.